gokulmInfy/m2x-cypress-psoc/README.md

 Cypress PSOC M2X API Client
 ========================

 The Cypress PSoC client library is used to send/receive data to/from [AT&amp;T's M2X service](https://m2x.att.com/) from a [Cypress PSoC 4 board](http://cypress.com/go/CY8CKIT-042).
-In order to let the PSoC 4 board connect to the Internet, an [Arduino Ethernet shield](http://arduino.cc/en/Main/ArduinoEthernetShield) should be attached to the Cypress PSoC 4 board.
+In order to allow the PSoC 4 board to connect to the Internet, an [Arduino Ethernet shield](http://arduino.cc/en/Main/ArduinoEthernetShield) should be attached to the Cypress PSoC 4 board.

 **NOTE**: By default, the J12 headers on the Cypress PSoC 4 board are unpopulated.
 In order to use the Arduino Ethernet shield and run the library, those headers must be populated.
 By populating, we mean that those headers must be [soldered](https://learn.sparkfun.com/tutorials/how-to-solder---through-hole-soldering) using some [Break Away Headers](https://www.sparkfun.com/products/116).
-Otherwise the Ethernet shield will not function.
+Otherwise, the Ethernet shield will not function.

 Getting Started
 ==========================